Tennessee Adoption Laws

 Any person who meets the following criteria may adopt a child in Tennessee:

-Additionally, a spouse shall join in petition (if competent) unless they are the natural parent of child to be adopted.
+Additionally, a spouse shall join in the petition (if competent) unless they are the natural parent of the child to be adopted.
+Natural parents must sign the petition, which acts as their consent to the adoption.

 Tennessee Department of Children's Services